bouwe77/bouwe77.github.io/content/blog/elm-user-interaction/elm-user-interaction.md

 We've imported `Browser`, and assign `Browser.sandbox` to `main`.
 This is Elm's way to indicate an app is interactive.

 Notice how, with this change, we only pass `initialModel`, `view`, and `update`.
-The Elm Runtime will do the wiring for us, and keep everything in sync now.
-Here is how you see all of the parts of the Elm Architecture coming together.
+All of the parts of the Elm Architecture come together here as we hand them over the Elm Runtime, which will keep everything in sync now.

 ### Conclusion

-Man, figuring out the Elm Architecure, and implement it while writing this blog post was quite the journey!
-But the fact with this knowledge I know the basics of creating Elm apps feels great.
+Man, figuring out the Elm Architecure, and implement it, while writing this blog post was quite the journey!
+But it feels great with this experience I have a nice first overview of how to build an interactive Elm app.

-There are of course many things to improve here, and of course many other things to still find out, but I am really starting to understand and like Elm.
+There are of course many things to improve here, and of course many other things to still find out, but I am really starting to understand and like (!)
+Elm.

 I hope you found this interesting, and please let me know if you have anything to add or ask.